Q: I have fresh batteries and the Low Battery Light flashes. What’s up?

 Tip 4: Segregate your old batteries from your new ones and dispose of your old batteries immediately.
 An old battery looks like a new one and serves only to confuse you next time you go to change batteries.

-Tip 5: Lithium batteries can cause a fire if they short each other out.
-Therefore, NEVER store loose Lithium batteries together.
-Each battery should be isolated from the others.
-Loose batteries can create a circuit and short each other out, running them down quickly even if they do not cause a fire.
+Tip 6: Lithium batteries pack a huge amount of energy into a very small package.
+So much so that they can cause a fire if shorted out under a perfect storm scenario.
+Therefore, NEVER store any loose battery together with another battery or with paperclips, magnets, etc. Each battery should be isolated from others and other loose odds and ends.
+Loose batteries can create a circuit and short each other out, running them down in a few hours even if they do not cause a fire.

 PetSafe® Professional Batteries for the P4 Receiver

-When you purchase batteries for your PetSafe® Professional P4 receiver, please purchase only the following batteries: CR2032 or DL2032 or an equivalent.
+When you purchase batteries for your PetSafe® Professional P4 receiver, please purchase only the following batteries: CR2032 or an equivalent.